soleneferon/my_own_repo_emissions_solene/README.md

 We used a key to point directly to a hidden value.
 It is not the safest but the easiest (common practice)
 1. Heroku basic function

+#### Week questions

+##### Question 1: What other cloud service can be used to deploy apps from github repositories?

+##### Question 2: What option would you consider to make your app safer against attacks (abusive requests that could crash your server, passford theft, ...)?

 ### WEEK 9 - Task 5: Emissions calculation methodology (responsible diary)
+I learned

+1. Mathematical operators in Python
+2. Select methodology for my app
+3. Criteria for selecting a method that feeds an app

+#### Week questions

+##### Question 1: What other input values would you use to improve your calculations?

+1. Brand, age, size and weight of the mean of transport
+2. Number of passengers
+3. Car maintenance
+4. How it is driven (speed, idling, starting and stopping, acceleration, braking)
+5. Energy mix of specific country
+6. Connect the app to GPS services
+7. Include other greenhouse gasses in the calculators (“CO2 equivalents”)
+8. Include CO2 produced indirectly, for example during the manufacturing or disposal of a car

+##### Question 2: How would you get them?
+1. International Energy Agency and other institutions
+1. Scientific papers
+1. Cooperation with service providers (for example map services)

 ### WEEK 10 - Task 6: App URL Redirection

+I learned to
+1. get a domain and a web host provider
+2. sync your app to your domain URL

 ## Section 2: Emissions Methodology